webleon/ASUS-X299-Hackintosh/BASE-EFI/README.md

 # Extras
 ## macOS Monterey Installation Notes
-- macOS Monterey currently does not boot with CpuTscSync.kext.
-Recommended to replace CpuTscSync.kext with TSCAdjustReset.kext.
-Also recommended to upgrade to OpenCore 0.7.1 + and associated Lilu kexts.
+- macOS Monterey currently does not boot with CpuTscSync.kext so replace CpuTscSync.kext with TSCAdjustReset.kext.
+Also upgrade to OpenCore 0.7.1 + and associated Lilu kexts.

 # Changelog:
 ## OpenCore 0.7.0 (2021.06.07)